 The combination of resource limitations, national security concerns and the impact of pollution on public health and the climate present a significant challenge for future generations.
 While we believe clean energy projects are an important part of the solution to those issues, we are also investing in the next generation of science, technology and energy leaders.
 We call them: the Wind Generation.
 As an extension of our community outreach activities, First Wind sponsors a number of programs which engage and support students interested in science and technology

 Since 2010, First Wind has issued 77 scholarships worth over $300,000 to young men and women across the country as part of its First Wind Scholars program.
 First Wind has provided $3,000 scholarships for college-bound high school students from our project communities who have an expressed interest in science, technology and/or the environment.
 Additionally every year, there is one $5,000 scholarship renewable for up to four years for select students from the applicant pools.
+For more information on the First Wind Scholars program or to apply, click here.

 The Wind Kids